AnisYazid/Hexapod-Robot/README.md

 Full project of an Hexapod Robot using Jetson Nano developer Kit.

 # usage
-main purpose of the project is to detect people under rubble in hard situation,I named it Aquilla.
+Main purpose of the project is to detect people under rubble in hard situation,I named it Aquilla.

 # component
-the Robot use the folowwing modules:
+The Robot use the folowwing modules:

 ## Controller
 Nvidia Jetson Nano Devloper Kit 4GB.